You are here

 Other observations

 The majority of vehicles crossing the border had Ukrainian licence plates issued in the Luhansk region, or Russian Federation licence plates.
 A significant number of vehicles with “LPR” plates were also observed crossing the border in both directions on a daily basis.
+In addition, some cars with Polish licence plates were also observed.

-For trends and figures at a glance covering the period from 1 January 2019 to 5 February 2019, please see the attachment here.
+For trends and figures at a glance covering the period from 12 March 2019 to 16 April 2019, please see the attachment here.

 [1] Based on data received from the Regional Representation of the Ministry of Foreign Affairs of the Russian Federation